Wildlife and the Wild West, now we're in Wyoming

 - Never feed the bears (or any other wildlife).

-- When outdoors, keep any smelly items such, as food and garbage, packed carefully away in bear-proof containers when not in use.
+- When outdoors, keep any smelly items such as food and rubbish, packed carefully away in bear-proof containers when not in use.

 Eden Reforestation Projects